narrenorg/narrenschiff/docs/api/contributing.rst

     git checkout -b my-new-feature

 When you finish coding, use ``bin/test`` script to test the changes.
 If all is good, push the branch to your fork, and make a pull request.
+Don't forget to add unit tests for the new feature.

 Keeping your fork synced with upstream
 --------------------------------------